jonathanzea/springboot-actuator-logging-level-management/README.md

 The ...starter-actuator it activates this new Endpoints

-## Personalizing the management endpoints
+### Customizing your own management endpoints exposing
    The application.properties in this project is very simple as you can see, but you also can add more configurations in order to limit the exposing of all the management-internal services you have.

 This is an example for a configuration that only expose the HEALTH (Spring boot) and the LOGGERS (Actuator) endpoints.